mapping your yard, with the habitat network’s rhiannon crain

 I asked Dr. Rhiannon Crain, the Habitat Network project manager, to nudge us all to try yardmapping.
 There is no better time than the start of the offseason–when we gardeners should be reassessing and planning for enhancements–to think about how to turn up the volume on diversity in your own garden, which to my mind is the most exciting part of making a garden, anyhow.

-Read along as you listen to the October 30, 2016 edition of my public-radio show and podcast using the player below (or at this link).
+Read along as you listen to the Oct.
+31, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my yard mapping q&a with the habitat network’s rhiannon crain